atxsinn3r/VulnCases/Windows Destructor Double Free/README.md

-# Windows Destructor Double Free
+# Windows Out of Scope Object Double Free

 A classic example of a double free goes like this: